Electrical resistivity and conductivity: Plasma

 Lightning is an example of plasma present at Earth's surface.
-Typically, lightning discharges 30,000 amperes at up to 100 million volts, and emits light, radio waves, and X-rays.
-Plasma temperatures in lightning might approach 30,000 kelvin (29,727 °C) (53,540 °F), and electron densities may exceed 10^{24} m^{−3}.
+Typically, lightning discharges 30,000 A at up to 100 MV, and emits light, radio waves, and X-rays.
+Plasma temperatures in lightning might approach 30000 K, and electron densities may exceed 10^{24 }m^{−3}.

 Plasmas are very good conductors and electric potentials play an important role.

 The potential as it exists on average in the space between charged particles, independent of the question of how it can be measured, is called the plasma potential, or space potential.
 If an electrode is inserted into a plasma, its potential generally lies considerably below the plasma potential, due to what is termed a Debye sheath.
 The good electrical conductivity of plasmas makes their electric fields very small.
 This results in the important concept of quasineutrality, which says the density of negative charges is approximately equal to the density of positive charges over large volumes of the plasma (n_{e} = ⟨Z⟩ > n_{i}), but on the scale of the Debye length there can be charge imbalance.
 In the special case that double layers are formed, the charge separation can extend some tens of Debye lengths.

 The magnitude of the potentials and electric fields must be determined by means other than simply finding the net charge density.
 A common example is to assume that the electrons satisfy the Boltzmann relation: